weimeilin79/rpg-rag/instructions/module-one/03-genai_lambda-container.md

 - Verify that thw topics have been successfully created.

 ### Setup a Container Registry
+A container registry is a centralized repository that stores, manages, and distributes container images.
+It enables developers to push, pull, and organize container images, facilitating seamless deployment and version control across different environments.
+By using a container registry, teams can ensure consistency, security, and scalability in their containerized application deployments.

+Amazon Elastic Container Registry (ECR) that integrates seamlessly with other AWS services, including Amazon ECS, EKS, and AWS Lambda, providing image management in AWS ecosystem.

 - In the AWS Management Console, select Services.
 - Under the "Containers" category, choose Elastic Container Registry.
 - In the Amazon ECR dashboard, click on Repositories in the left-hand navigation pane.